 - Far more restaurants in Tokyo were awarded a star by the French Michelin Guide than anywhere else.
 The city has over 200 star restaurants, almost twice as much as the second-ranking French capital, Paris.

 Tokyo scores less high in many other categories, of course.
-On the list of places that got most often destroyed in the movies for example, it only ranks third.
-The Japanese megacity is still in the lead, though, when it comes to getting attacked by a fire-breathing, radioactive dinosaur…
+On the list of places that got most often destroyed in the movies for example, it only ranks third (behind Los Angeles and New York City).
+Well, when it comes to getting attacked by a fire-breathing, radioactive dinosaur, the Japanese megacity is back in the lead again…